Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: Introduction

-\cite{KaSa16} is a recent contribution in the literature on the construction of uniform confidence bands in probability density deconvolution problems for independent and identically distributed observations.
-They develop methods for the construction of uniform confidence bands build on applications of the intermediate Gaussian approximation theorems developed in \cite{ChChKa14a, ChChKa14b, ChChKa15, ChChKa16} and provides multiplier bootstrap methods for the implementation of uniform confidence bands. \cite{KaKu17} also develops confidence bands for L\'evy densities based on the intermediate Gaussian and multiplier bootstrap approximation theorems.
-Our analysis is related to these papers but we adopt different methods for the construction of confidence bands.
+Our analysis is also related to \cite{KaSa16} and \cite{KaKu17}. \cite{KaSa16} is a recent contribution to the literature on the construction of uniform confidence bands in probability density deconvolution problems for i.i.d. observations.
+The study formulates methods for constructing uniform confidence bands built on applications of intermediate Gaussian approximation theorems developed in \cite{ChChKa14a, ChChKa14b, ChChKa15, ChChKa16} and provides multiplier bootstrap methods for implementing uniform confidence bands. \cite{KaKu17} also develops confidence bands for L\'evy densities based on intermediate Gaussian and multiplier bootstrap approximation theorems.
+However, we adopt different methods for the construction of confidence bands.
 We derive high-dimensional central limit theorems based on intermediate Gaussian approximation for $\beta$-mixing process.
-We can show that the variance-covariance matrix of the Gaussian random vector appearing in multivariate and high-dimensional central limit theorems is the identity matrix.
+Additionally, we can show that the variance-covariance matrix of the Gaussian random vector appearing in multivariate and high-dimensional central limit theorems is the identity matrix.
 Therefore, we do not need bootstrap methods to compute critical values of confidence bands.

 The rest of the paper is organized as follows.
-In Section 2, we define a spectral estimator for $k$-function.
-We give multivariate central limit theorems of the spectral estimator in Section 3 and high-dimensional central limit theorems of the estimator are also given in Section 4.
-Procedures for the implementation of confidence bands are described in Section 5.
-In Section 6, we propose a practical method for bandwidth selection and report simulation results to study finite sample performance of the spectral estimator.
-All proofs are collected in Appendix A.
+In Section 2, we define a spectral estimator for the $k$-function.
+We give a multivariate central limit theorem of the spectral estimator in Section 3.
+In Section 4, we describe high-dimensional central limit theorems for the estimator and procedures for implementing confidence bands.
+In Section 5, we propose a practical method for bandwidth selection and report simulation results to study the finite sample performance of the spectral estimator.
+Discussions on our results and proposed confidence bands are presented in Section 6.
+All proofs are collated in Appendices A and B.